securitybunker/databunker/README.md

 * Mobile device ID
 * Passport data
 * Driving license
-* ID number
+* Personal ID number
 * Health / medical data
 * RFID
 * Genetic info
-* Ethnic and racial information
+* Ethnic information

 ## Technology stack?

-We use golang or simply go to build the whole project.
-Open source version comes with internal database and web gui as one executable file to make the project easy to start with.
+We use golang/go to build the whole project.
+Open source version comes with internal database and web ui as one executable file to make the project easy to deploy.

 ## Project technical features: